OUR OSHA ATTORNEY CAN HELP PROTECT YOUR RIGHTS

 - Reducing pay or hours.

-Employees who are injured due to OSHA violations may face serious, painful, and life-changing injuries, extensive medical bills and continuing care at a time they are unable to work.
-Our Feldman Legal Group attorneys may be able to bring a case that will provide compensation for the damages you received.
+Employees who are injured due to OSHA violations may face serious, painful, and life-changing injuries, extensive medical bills, and continuing care at a time when they are unable to work.
+Our OSHA whistleblower lawyers in Tampa may be able to bring a case that will provide compensation for the damages you received.

 When you contact Feldman Legal Group, we will: